eveyuyi/Kaimaoge.github.io/_posts/2020-11-11-Notes on Reading Wasserstein GAN.md

 W(P_r, P_g) =  |\theta|
 \end{equation}

 Obviously, Wasserstein Distance is the only continues one for this case.
-It is intractable to exhaust all the possible joint distributions in $\amalg(p_r, p_g)}$.
+It is intractable to exhaust all the possible joint distributions in $\amalg(p_r, p_g)$.
 Thus the authors proposed a smart transformation of the formula based on the Kantorovich-Rubinstein duality to:
 \begin{equation}
 W(P_r, P_g) = \frac{1}{K}\sup_{\parallel f_l \parallel \leq K} (E_{x \in p_r} (f(x)) - E_{x \in p_g} (f(x))),
 \end{equation}